Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Econometric Framework and Identification

 Assumption \ref{AsMEexogenous} imposes that the measurement error terms in our proxies of the true variable of interest are uncorrelated with the unobservable economic shock after controlling for observable covariates.\footnote{This assumptions is implied by $Cov\left(A,\epsilon\right) = 0$ for any $A \in \left\lbrace W_{1},\ldots,W_{J},X^{*}, Z_{1}, Z_{2} \right\rbrace$ as discussed in Appendix \ref{AppPrimitive}.} This assumption weakens the implicit identifying assumption in the empirical literature about agricultural productivity \citep{nunn2011, bustos2016agricultural, acharya2016political} since applied researchers impose that $U_{1} = U_{2} = 0$.

-In our empirical application, Assumption \ref{AsMEexogenous} intuitively imposes that prediction errors in the FAO-GAEZ measures are uncorrelated with the unobserved economic forces that determine the outcome variable.
+In our empirical application, Assumption \ref{AsMEexogenous} imposes that prediction errors in the FAO-GAEZ measures are uncorrelated with the unobserved economic forces that determine the outcome variable.
 This assumption would be violated if the institutional factors that impact $\epsilon_{res}$ positively also affect the quality of the environmental data that is used when constructing the FAO-GAEZ measure.
 In this case, regions with large values of $\epsilon_{res}$ would have a small amount of measurement error.
-Consequently, $Cov\left(U_{1}, \epsilon_{res}\right) = 0$ would be implausible in this hypothetical scenario.
+Consequently, $Cov\left(U_{1}, \epsilon_{res}\right) = 0$ would be implausible in this hypothetical scenario.\footnote{Appendix \ref{AppEndoME} offers an alternative partial identification strategy that does not impose exogeneity of the measurement error terms.
+As a consequence of endogenous measurement error, the lower bound becomes uninformative and entirely determined by prior knowledge of the direction of the true effect (Assumption \ref{AsPosEff}).}

 \begin{assumption}[Nonclassical Measurement Error] The measurement error terms are positively correlated with each other, i.e., $Cov\left(U_{1}, U_{2}\right) \geq 0$.
 We name this assumption nonclassical measurement error because the covariances between the true variable of interest and the measurement error terms are unrestricted, i.e., $Cov\left(X_{res}^{*},U_{k}\right) \in \mathbb{R}$ for any $k \in \left\lbrace 1, 2 \right\rbrace$. \end{assumption}